Trustworthy AI for Research Budgets

 - Flags mismatches to review, each linked back to its source

-- Reviewing and adjusting every AI-filled value
+- Reviewing and adjusting every AI-filled value before it counts

-- The final call for budget submission
+- The final budget submission

 How I built · trust by design